 Afternoon: St James's Park

-From Charing Cross, walk to St James's Park – passing Nelson's Column and the huge lion statues and fountains of Trafalgar Square on the way.
+After watching the street entertainers in Covent Garden, walk to St James's Park – passing Nelson's Column and the huge lion statues and fountains of Trafalgar Square on the way.
 St James's Park has lots to keep under 5s occupied, including a playground with play equipment.
 The beautiful lake at St James's Park is home to three pelicans and if you visit at 2:30pm you can see them being fed fresh fish by the wildlife officers.

 Dinner at a Family-Friendly Restaurant